rxweb/rxweb.io/docs/reactive-form-validators/validation-decorators/upperCase.md

 <data-scope scope="['decorator','validator']">
 # Dynamic upperCase Example

-This Dynamic upperCase example which execute based on json passed. conditional expression with function would be not apply in dynamic upperCase example.
+This Dynamic upperCase example is executed on the basis of json passed in the formBuilderConfiguration which comes under `RxFormBuilder` of reactive-form-validators. `conditionalExpression` with function would not be applied in dynamic upperCase example.
+This example will fulfil the requirement of our last point.

 <div component="app-tabs" key="dynamic"></div>